Rules

 General Computer and Network Usage:

-• Always be mindful of the personal information that you provide in your communications, remember our help desk will never ask for your password.
+• Always be mindful of the personal information that you provide in your communications, and remember our help desk will never ask for your password.
 Additionally, as a personal policy, you should never send your password, full Social Security Number, bank or credit card information via email.

-• The Assistant Dean of Students, the Director of Security, and/or a member of Counseling & Special Services will be the initial contact when inappropriate communications are noted.
+• The Dean of Students, the Director of Security, and/or a member of Counseling & Special Services will be the initial contact when inappropriate communications are noted.
 The instances when notification can occur include anytime there is admission of a crime, language of a disturbing or potentially dangerous nature, communications that make others uncomfortable, or when language could be considered threatening to yourself, your instructor, or other students.

 Campus Communications:

-• Common courtesy and good manners, along with proper use of grammar, sentence structure, and correct spelling, are all expectations when communicating with faculty, staff and students.
+• Common courtesy and good manners, along with proper use of grammar, sentence structure, and correct spelling, are all expectations when communicating with faculty, staff, and students.

 • To increase the chance of your emails being read, as well as showing respect for your recipient’s time, be clear and concise in both the subject line as well as the body of your email.